reinalim/Branching_FinalProject/README.md

    README.md
    * Description of the communication protocols - Established
    * Outline of the project - Completed
+   * 8 Commits in total - Completed

    ### Deliverable 3: Machine Learning Model